Rudolf Masarek: Early life

 Masarek was born into an affluent Czech family of tailors.
 According to the account of Treblinka survivor Richard Glazar, Masarek had been a lieutenant in the Czechoslovak Army before the outbreak of the Second World War in 1939.
 Regarding Masarek's early life, Glazar comments that "Rudi was a sort of ‘golden youth’.
 His had been the world of sports-cars, tennis, country-house weekends, summers on the Riviera."

+Fellow Treblinka prisoner Chil Raichman wrote in his memoir that Masarek was a nephew of former Czech President Masarek.

 Accounts are divided as to whether Masarek himself was Jewish.
 According to one account, he was a "half-Jew", although others state that he was not Jewish at all.
 In 1938, after the Austrian Anschluss, he had fallen in love with a girl from Vienna who was Jewish; according to other reports, though not a Jew himself, he chose to follow his Jewish wife to the Theresienstadt concentration camp and later to Treblinka.

 Deportation to Treblinka

 Masarek was relocated from his home in German-occupied Prague to the Theresienstadt concentration camp on 10 August 1942.
-From there he was deported to the Treblinka extermination camp on 8 October 1942, where between 870,000 to 925,000 European Jews were murdered.
+From there he was deported to the Treblinka extermination camp on 8 October 1942, where between 870,000 and 925,000 European Jews were murdered.
 His pregnant wife was murdered in Treblinka's gas chambers upon arrival at the camp.
 Masarek, on the other hand, was selected by the SS for the small Jewish manual labor force assembled to maintain the camp.

 According to survivor accounts, the blond Masarek was noticed for his physique and "Nordic" appearance upon arrival at Treblinka.
 Glazar writes, "He has a narrow face, light skin, blond hair cut short, bright blue eyes, the chest and shoulders of a fencer.
 At the disrobing site his physical appearance had set him apart so dramatically that they couldn't help but pick him out."